DanielRossi1/EdgePowerMeter/README.md

 ### Serial Output Format

-The firmware outputs CSV data at 115200 baud with millisecond-precision timestamps:
+The firmware outputs CSV data at **921600 baud** with millisecond-precision timestamps:

 ```
 Timestamp,Voltage[V],Current[A],Power[W]